bdnts/BlazorServerIdentityInterop/README.md

 * Put SignIn `<EditForm >` inside a '`<AuthorizeView>` so it is only displayed when unauthed.
 * Utilized EditContext to test and report server errors.
 It is good, but after displaying an error, it is stuck on the error.
 Had to reset the EditContext inside `InvalidSubmit` sinc that seems to be the only thing active.
+* Added ClearErrors button and method to reinit EditContext.
+Must be an eventhandler somewhere to tap into.
+But, you know...
+Docs!